newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/architecture-license-reinstatement.md

 notesMd: Need to check with engineering team what the system is returning -- is it definitely showing licenses that have been expired for five years or less?
 filename: architecture-license-reinstatement
-licenseName:
+licenseName: null
-name: Apply to Reinstate Your Architecture License
+name: Apply to Reinstate Your Architecture License HAHA
 icon: update-purple.svg
 urlSlug: architecture-license-reinstatement
+aboveLicenseStatusContent: rstrst
 summaryDescriptionMd: >-
   You need to submit a reinstatement application if: